3-Year Backtest: Buy and Hold GOOGL (Alphabet Inc.)

 Maximum Drawdown

-The drawdown was moderate and aligns with the type of volatility observed in many broad market assets over extended periods.
+The drawdown was relatively small, suggesting the asset or strategy maintained reasonable stability through market fluctuations.
 The maximum drawdown lasted over a month, which is fairly common during pullbacks or short-term volatility spikes.

 A strong ratio that reflects a healthy balance between return and drawdown.
 This level is above average for most equity-based strategies.